shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 But, here's the problem.
 ------------------------

-These conversion rates assume that everyone that has converted, have been given any amount of time to convert, **and regardless of how long it took them to converted (relative to when they entered the experiment), they had the same lift from the experiment** (specifically, everyone in the `B` group had a `21.4%` probability of converting (`20.0%` + (`20.0%` \* `7.00%`)), which was used to pull a random sample from the binomial distribution to determine if they did convert).
+These conversion rates assume that everyone who has converted, have been given any amount of time to convert, **and regardless of how long it took them to convert (relative to when they entered the experiment), they had the same lift from the experiment** (specifically, everyone in the `B` group had a `21.4%` probability of converting (`20.0%` + (`20.0%` \* `7.00%`)), which was used to pull a random sample from the binomial distribution to determine if they converted).

 This doesn't consider: